Four Ways to Promote Your App and Maximise Your Outreach Efforts

 So, you’ve built a killer new app.
 You’ve done the research, gone over the design and you’ve completed field testing.
 You’re satisfied that you’ve built something that will meet a demand in the market, that’ll speak directly to your target audience.
 Now you can just sit back and wait for the downloads to start ticking over, right?
 Well hold on there, did you know that the majority of apps (50% for iOS and 64% for Android) bring in less than $500 per app, per month?
 As the app world expands, so too does the competition for attention – while building an excellent app is one thing, it takes more than that to reach an audience and generate significant enough attention to justify the costs associated with app development and deployment.

-Given this, app promotion is a key element of your overall app program.
+Given this, mobile marketing is a key element of your overall app program.
 It’s no good having the greatest app in the world if nobody knows about it.
 What you need is attention, to make people aware of your great new offering and, ideally, to get them talking about it among their own friends and followers.
 So how can you promote your app in order to reach the widest audience?
 Here are four tips to maximise your reach.

 1. Build a website or microsite dedicated to your app

 You don’t have to go all out on a new website and it doesn’t have to be a sprawling, in-depth outline of all the features and functions that are included or made possible by your stunning new invention.
 Ideally, you want people spending time in the app, not on a website, so your app page website only needs to be a landing page with an engaging description and maybe a short video of the app’s features and how it works – ideally, how simple it is.